 Learn from the pros.
 If you don’t quite know how to implement better, more efficient systems, consider modeling your organization after a more successful one with similar goals.
 Observe what works for them, as well as the kinds of approaches that ultimately prove ineffective.
 If possible, reach out to these bigger organizations and ask if you can interview them.

 More often than not, nonprofits are willing to help other organizations establish themselves better.
 You can network with others to share challenges and solutions with one another.
 Chances are they may have experienced the same obstacles as you.
-Plus, you might even find opportunities to collaborate on a project!
+Plus, you might even find opportunities to collaborate on a project.
+Some cities have nonprofit incubators or organizations like Mission Capital that exist to cultivate and support the nonprofit community.

 Another thing you can try is to look for a mentor or a coach.
 There’s nothing wrong with asking for help, and who better to get help from than an experienced consultant.